Winter 2021 Series

 WEEK 8 / APRIL 7: Moderated Town Hall

 The last week of the series will be a virtual, moderated Town Hall featuring a number of our speakers responding to the most pressing concerns and questions from the Parenting in Place community.
-Featuring Tina Payne Bryson and additional speakers to be announced soon.
+Featuring Donald Grant, Jr., Katherine Reynolds Lewis, and Tina Payne Bryson, and moderated by Debbie Reber.

 What previous attendees are saying